 There are no ISTCs in Wales, Northern Ireland or the Isle of Man.

 The linkability rate compares the number of records submitted with the patient’s NHS number with the number of procedures recorded in the NJR.
-The NHS number is required to link all primary and revision procedures relating to a single patient (NJR data is submitted for NHS number tracing and validation) and the linkability rate includes NHS numbers that have been traced subsequent to the procedure details being submitted to the NJR.
+The NHS number is required to link all primary and revision procedures relating to a single patient (NJR data is submitted for NHS number tracing and validation (this is not yet possible for Northern Ireland) and the linkability rate includes NHS numbers that have been traced subsequent to the procedure details being submitted to the NJR.

 The ability to link all operations relating to a single patient is vital in determining clinical outcomes and, without a high NHS number submission and tracing rates, the NJR’s ability to monitor clinical and implant performance is adversely affected.

 Where the NHS number is missing, tracing is attempted using the NHS Demographics Batch Service.
 This does, however, require the correct submission of the patient’s name, date of birth and postcode.

 Currently, there is no way of tracing records in Northern Ireland where no Health Care Number (HCN) has been submitted.
 As a result, these records cannot currently be linked to other procedures for the same patient.
 However, work is in progress with Northern Ireland’s Department of Health to establish such a process.
 The Isle of Man uses NHS numbers and these can be traced through the existing Batch Tracing Service.